dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 excerpt: ""
 ---

+> Machiavellian drinking game: listen to The Prince on youtube and
+> everytime he mentions a pope, everyone takes a shot.

 ### Try Hard Is Not A Dirty Word

 - how do fear & love relate to despair & hope. (reword this)